Pocklington Reef: Guinevere

-The Guinevere departed Melbourne bound for Manila on the 19 August 1874 with 40 tons of flour as cargo.
-At 5:25am on the morning of 4 September 1874 whist running at 11.5 knots the vessel stuck Pocklington Reef.
+The vessel Guinevere with a length of 190.0 ft and a breadth of 34.9 ft under Captain Edward Tidmarsh departed Melbourne bound for Manila on the 19 August 1874 with 40 tons of flour as cargo.
+At 5:25 am on the morning of 4 September 1874, the vessel struck Pocklington Reef.
 The foremast fell over the side and was soon followed by the mainmast.
-The ship had been driven upon the reef and was only in 4 ft of water.